OSC/k8-ldap-configmap/README.md

 For Active Directory it's likely paged searches are required so at minimum the `--ldap-paged-search` flag would be required.

+The default filters for searching users and groups (`--ldap-user-filter` and `--ldap-group-filter`) can be overridden for specific mappers.
+For example, to override the group filter for `user-gids` mapper: `--mappers-group-filter=user-gids=(objectClass=posixAccount)`.
+Each mapper override must be seperated by a comma.

 The following flags and environment variables can modify the behavior of the k8-ldap-configmap:

 | Flag    | Environment Variable | Description | Default/Required |